North Georgia Waterfalls: A Complete List

 Photo Credit: Jim Liestman via Flickr CC2.0

-The short, kid and pet-friendly trek to Helton Creek Falls makes a perfect morning or afternoon excursion.
-Situated near Helen, Georgia, visitors will enjoy a short, 0.3-mile stroll through the forest before the stunning falls come into view.
+The short, kid-friendly, and pet-friendly trek to Helton Creek Falls makes a perfect morning or afternoon excursion.
+Visitors will enjoy a short, 0.6-mile stroll through the forest before the stunning falls come into view.
 The short jaunt also makes Helton Creek a great spot for a scenic picnic!

 Long Creek Falls